Call for sites

 Further information on a HELAA can be found on the government guidance page.

-Land doesn’t need to be in your ownership but as part of the evidence for the new local plan, we are required to assess whether sites can be delivered, therefore, it is helpful if you could provide as much detail as possible.
+Land didn’t need to be in your ownership but as part of the evidence for the new local plan, we are required to assess whether sites are available and can be delivered, therefore, it was helpful if as much detail as possible was provided.

-We have two different ways for sites to be submitted to us on our website:
+We had two different ways for sites to be submitted to us:

-1. If you have limited information on the site that you would like to suggest to us then use this route.
+1. If you have limited information on the site that you would like to suggest to us.

-2. If you are the landowner or a developer then choose this route as it will enable you to provide us with more detailed information.
+2. If you are the landowner or a developer and able to provide us with more detailed information.

-What uses can a site be submitted for?
+What uses could a site be submitted for?

 Sites for a wide range of potential uses could be suggested to us, including:

-It is not just sites for development that can be suggested, as we are also carrying out a call for open spaces, including:
+It is not just sites for development that could be suggested, as we also carried out a call for open spaces, including:

 We are interested in hearing about sites for development which meet the following thresholds:

-- Housing - capable of accommodating at least five new homes or a minimum of 0.25ha.
+• Housing - capable of accommodating at least five new homes or a minimum size of 0.25ha.

-- Economic development (e.g. employment or retail) – at least 0.25 hectares (or capable of delivering at least 500 square metres of floor space).
+• Economic development (e.g. employment or retail) – at least 0.25 hectares (or capable of delivering at least 500 square metres of floor space) in size.

-We are particularly keen to hear about previously developed (brownfield) sites, however undeveloped (greenfield) sites can also be submitted.
+We were particularly keen to hear about previously developed (brownfield) sites, however undeveloped (greenfield) sites could also be submitted.

-If a site meets the thresholds above, it will be subject to a detailed assessment to evaluate whether the site is suitable, available and deliverable, using a method set out in government guidance.
+If a site met the thresholds above, it was subject to a detailed assessment to evaluate whether the site is suitable, available and achievable, using a method set out in government guidance.
 The information collected will help us to identify a pool of sites, that have potential for a range of uses to inform the evidence base for the new local plan.

 The call for sites and HELAA will not determine how much new development we need, or whether a site should be allocated for development, or given planning permission.

-However, for those sites taken forward for further consideration in the new local plan process, there will be opportunities for residents to have their say on site allocations in the future when drafts of the local plan are consulted on.
+For those sites taken forward for further consideration in the new local plan process, there will be opportunities for the public to have their say on site allocations in the future when drafts of the new local plan are consulted on.
 The local plan is subject to an in-depth assessment by independent Inspectors appointed by government; the Inspectors must give their approval before the local plan can be finalised and adopted.

 Will there be future opportunities to submit sites?